mikeyhodl/implementation-guides/api-guide/README.md

 If you have any questions regarding our implementation guides, please contact Jumio Support at support@jumio.com.

 ---
-&copy; Jumio Corporation, 395 Page Mill Road, Suite 150 Palo Alto, CA 94306
+&copy; Jumio Corporation, 100 Mathilda Place, Suite 100, Sunnyvale, CA 94086